Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XpBlPzRT3FA.md

 # [February 23rd, 2021 Livestream](../2021-02-23.md)
 ## Q&A: Could you please add a Coffee machine or even a Coffee production line?
 https://www.youtube.com/watch?v=XpBlPzRT3FA
-This question was possibly duplicated with a more recent answer: [December 14th, 2021 Livestream Q&A: Five-input machine that makes Coffee?](./yt-sgGhUaNdoZk.md) [https://www.youtube.com/watch?v=sgGhUaNdoZk](https://www.youtube.com/watch?v=sgGhUaNdoZk)
+This question was possibly duplicated with a more recent answer: [March 8th, 2022 Livestream Q&A: Can we get a Coffee Machine?](./yt-_LWGvvaXsBI.md) [https://www.youtube.com/watch?v=_LWGvvaXsBI](https://www.youtube.com/watch?v=_LWGvvaXsBI)

 ### Topics